- An immediate family member (salaried or self employed, Indian or NRI) can be a co-applicant.

 Co-applicant versus co-owner

 A distinction needs to be made here between a co-owner and a co-applicant.
 A co-owner is a joint owner of the property whereas a co-applicant need not be a part owner of the property.
 The basic principle is that all co-owners of the property will have to be co-applicants of the home loan.
 However, all co-applicants need not necessarily be co-owners.
-Their only income is considered for credit / loan appraisal.
+Only their income is considered for credit / loan appraisal.

 Key Benefits Of Taking A Joint Home Loan